aegisx-boilerplate/aegisx/src/config/README.md

 ---

-For more detailed examples and migration guides, see the [documentation](../../docs/) folder.
+For more detailed examples and usage guides, see the [documentation](../../docs/) folder.